 - How to save Google docs as pdf

-Tell your readers what your image speaks by adding Google Docs Image caption using the above different methods.
-This is how to add a caption to an image in google docs.
+Tell your readers what your image speaks about by adding Google Docs Image caption using the above different methods.